How to Qualify Distributors

 Finding & Screening distributors

-A potential distributor network is available at your desk, as James describes: “various well known online platforms can be used to put together a long list of potential candidates.
-LinkedIn, trade organizations or participants of trade shows in your industry can be good sources.
+A potential distributor network is available at your desk, as James describes: “Various well-known online platforms can be used to put together a long list of potential candidates.
+LinkedIn, trade organizations, or participants of trade shows in your industry can be good sources.
 Less used platforms like Apollo, LinkedIn Sales Navigator and Hunter are also very suitable to generate leads.”
 Conventional methods also work according to James; “In the market research we look at the competition as well, which can be a great source to find your distributors.”
 He says with a wink and adds further: “If you already have some products in the market, you can ask your end-users on their view of the supply chain.”

 A personal approach is essential when working with European distributors, James explains; “especially in the southern European countries but also in the North, a personal human connection remains a crucial basis for a durable relationship.”